kaze/orientstore/readme.md

 ## good to know

-This code is used with my own [`pyenv`](https://github.com/kaze/pyenv) to set and get variables from the environment.
-An example .env file is added to the repo

 I'm using the clever [`schematics`](https://github.com/schematics/schematics) module to describe my models.
 OrientStore automatically get the model names and their fields from the module, which contains them:

     OrientStore.register_model_module(module.submodule.models)